Health-Informed Computing: Estimating and Addressing the Public Health Impact of Data Centers: Modeling Details

 \subsection{Public Health Impact of Backup Generators in Virginia}

-Virginia has issued a total of 174 air quality permits for data center backup generators as of December 1, 2024 \cite{Virginia_AirPermitsDataCenter_Website}.
-More than half of the data center sites are within Loudoun County.
 We collect a dataset of the air quality permits: permits issued before January 1, 2023, from \cite{Air_DataCenter_Diesel_Generator_PiedmontEnvironmentalCouncil_Web_Map}, and permits issued between January 1, 2023 and December 1, 2024, from \cite{Virginia_AirPermitsDataCenter_Website}.
 The total permitted site-level annual emission limits are approximately 13,000 tons of \nox, 1,400 tons of VOCs, 50 tons of \sotwo, and 600 tons of \pmtwo, all in U.S. short tons.
-By assuming that the actual emissions are 10\% of the permitted level, the data centers in Virginia could already cause approximately 14,000 asthma symptom cases and 13-19 deaths each year, among other health implications, resulting in a total annual public health burden of \$220-300 million, including \$190-260 million incurred in Virginia, West Virginia, Maryland, Pennsylvania, New York, New Jersey, Delaware, and Washington D.C., as estimated by COBRA under the ``Fuel Combustion: Industrial'' sector.
+Assuming actual emissions equal 10\% of the permitted level as of December 2024 as a reference case, our estimates indicate that backup generators could contribute to approximately 14,000 asthma symptom cases and 13--19 premature deaths each year, among other health impacts.
+These impacts correspond to an estimated annual public health burden of \$220--300 million across the U.S., including \$190--260 million in Virginia, West Virginia, Maryland, Pennsylvania, New York, New Jersey, Delaware, and Washington, D.C., based on COBRA modeling under the ``Fuel Combustion: Industrial'' sector.
+If the data center diesel generators in Northern Virginia emit air pollutants at the maximum permitted levels during a prolonged regional grid outage, the emission of \nox could exceed half of the annual total emissions by all sources in the region \cite{Virginia_AirPermitsDataCenter_Report_JLARC_2024}.
+In this hypothetical upper-bound scenario, the estimated annual public health cost would be \$2.2-3.0 billion.

-The scope-1 emission information for data centers in other states is not always publicly available.
-Thus, when estimating scope-1 emissions for data centers in another state, we apply the emission rate (tons/MWh) derived from Virginia's data and multiply it by the energy consumption of data centers in that states.
-Although this approach may introduce some estimation errors, the impact is expected to be limited because scope-2 health costs are substantially more dominant.